January 11, 2023

 Website

-This guide will walk you through the steps you need to follow to start your LLC in New York.
+In this guide, we'll go through every step you need to follow to create an LLC in New York.

 First, you must pick a name that complies with New York naming laws.
 The name must be reasonably different or distinguishable from existing LLCs, and include either the words “limited liability company” or the abbreviation “LLC.”